Skip to main content

 The Knowing-Doing Gap

 Lectures or seminars address workplace issues before offering guidance on how employees may develop and improve.
-The key issue with traditional learning initiatives such as these is that they are rarely followed up with the kind of support needed to convert learning into DOING — this widely recognized, yet unsolved problem, is known as The Knowing-Doing Gap.
+The key issue with traditional learning initiatives such as these is that they are rarely followed up with the kind of support needed to convert learning into doing—this widely recognized, yet unsolved problem, is known as the Knowing-Doing Gap.
 Lessons taught have a low transfer rate as employees struggle to take action and apply what they’ve learned to their working lives.
-As learning continually fails to convert into doing, The Knowing-Doing Gap increases, frustration mounts as the results don’t come in, and organizations are left with even lower productivity than they had to begin with.
+As learning continually fails to convert into doing, the Knowing-Doing Gap increases, frustration mounts as the results don’t come in, and organizations are left with even lower productivity than they had to begin with.

-Apathetic employees
+Apathetic Employees

 Traditional learning initiatives can struggle to engage and motivate employees.
 They’re often delivered in a “one-size-fits-all” format and fail to take into consideration each team member’s individual talents, resources, and personal needs.
 Not only is this a sub-optimal way to promote learning and development, but it can also be demotivating as employees feel teaching isn’t relevant to them as individuals.
-Many will also find didactic teaching methods tedious or disconnect completely before any learning can even begin.
+Many will also find didactic teaching methods tedious or disconnected completely before any learning can even begin.
 The resulting workforce is apathetic and views each new initiative as simply another “box to tick” that is both laborious and futile.

-Wasted investment
+Wasted Investment

 Costly investments in learning and development that fail to translate into real action or change are a waste of time and resources.
 Not only could that resource be better spent elsewhere, but the time it takes to commit a workforce to an ineffective learning initiative is only going to sap productivity without offering any gain in return.